MJMcManaman/ITEC4305A1/README.md

    Why it helps - SMOTE helps balance imbalanced datasets by generating synthetic samples for the minority class.
 The re-sampled dataset has an equal number of samples for both classes, improving model performance on the minority class.

 3. **Model Selection and Performance Evaluations**:<br>
    **Naive Bayes** - We first used Naïve Bayes classifier for predicting customer churn using features like age, credit limit, and transaction history.
 We employed stratified 5-fold cross-validation to ensure reliable performance metrics across balanced data splits.
 Key evaluation metrics include accuracy, precision, recall, RMSE, and R², with results averaged across folds.
-The aggregated confusion matrix visualizes prediction errors.
+The aggregated confusion matrix visualizes prediction errors.<br>
    **Result** RMSE: 0.4351

    **Decision Tree** - Next we chose Decision Tree classifier for predicting customer churn using features like age, credit limit, and transaction history.
 We also uses stratified 5-fold cross-validation to ensure balanced splits and reliable metrics.
 Key performance measures include accuracy, precision, recall, RMSE, and R², averaged across folds. <br>